envoyproxy/katacoda-scenarios/securing-traffic-with-https/step1.md

 ## Generate Certificate

 The command below creates a new certificate and key within a directory calls certs/.
+It sets the domain to **example.com**.

 ```
 mkdir certs; cd certs;